ceyhan2712/ceyhan2712/README.md

 - 👋 Hi, I’m Ömer Ceyhan
-- 👀 I’m interested in coding in Python , Java, JavaScript,React/React-Native and   reading classical literature and watching football.
+- 👀 I’m interested in coding in Python , Java, JavaScript,React/React-Native ,  reading classical literature and watching football.
 - 🌱 I’m freelancing for a private school
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...